Follow Us:Follow Us on Twitter Like Us on Facebook Follow Us on Google+ Watch videos on our Youtube channel

 Chaplains spend time with patients and families, providing a compassionate, non-anxious, non-judgmental presence.
 Chaplains listen deeply and help patients and families sort through their spiritual and emotional distress and questions.
 At times chaplains may provide a spiritual perspective, prayer or blessing, if the patient or family so desires.
 At other times the chaplain is involved with lifecycle events, holiday observances, healing rituals and celebrations.

-Chaplains and staff in the Spiritual Care Department can help with:
+Chaplains in the Spiritual Care Department can help with: